-1. Assessments can be conducted at any time during the training process:
+Assessments can be conducted at any time during the recruitment and/or training process:

 - a.
 Initial interview

 - b.
 Pre-departure

 - c.
 On-arrival

 - d.
 Progress assessment during course delivery

 - e.
 End-of-course

 2. Assessment modules can consist of either: